WebAssembly/WASI/Proposals.md

 # WASI proposals

 WASI APIs are developed as proposals.
-These proposals go through 5 phases of development (following the [WebAssembly CG's Phase Process]).
+These proposals go through 5 phases of development (following [the WASI Subgroup's Phase Process]).

 You can learn more about contributing new proposals (and other ways to contribute) in our [Contributing] guide.

-[WebAssembly CG's Phase Process]: https://github.com/WebAssembly/meetings/blob/main/process/phases.md
+[the WASI Subgroup's Phase Process]: https://github.com/WebAssembly/WASI/blob/main/Contributing.md#the-phase-process
 [Contributing]: https://github.com/WebAssembly/WASI/blob/main/Contributing.md

 ## Active Proposals